sksoumik/ai_ml/README.md

 ### What is gradient

 A **gradient** is a derivative of a function that has more than one input variable.

+### What is gradient descent?

+Gradient descent is an optimization algorithm used to find the values of parameters (coefficients) of a function (f) that minimizes a cost function (cost).

+Gradient descent is best used when the parameters cannot be calculated analytically (e.g. using linear algebra) and must be searched for by an optimization algorithm.

 ### Data standardization vs Normalization